SanjayRagavendar/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.Import the required packages and print the present data.
+1. Import the required packages and print the present data.
-2.Print the placement data and salary data.
+2. Print the placement data and salary data.
-3.Find the null and duplicate values.
+3. Find the null and duplicate values.
-4.Using logistic regression find the predicted values of accuracy , confusion matrices
+4. Using logistic regression find the predicted values of accuracy , confusion matrices

 ## Program:
 ```python3